Skip to main content

 $ bleep config compile-server auto-shutdown-disable

-Note that since projects can specify the exact JVM they will be compiled with, and Bloop run the Scala compiler on the JVM it is started with, more than one compile servers may be started if necessary.
+Note that since projects can specify the exact JVM they will be compiled with, and the compile server runs the Scala compiler on the JVM it is started with, more than one compile server may be started if necessary.

-If you want to stop all running Bloop servers started by Bleep, this is the command:
+If you want to stop all running compile servers started by Bleep, this is the command:

 $ bleep config compile-server stop-all